Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 since there is a large variation in the price of houses located in differeny areas, we try to combine the locations with similar average price per area, to be able to fit a model tothose three different groups.
 So:
 * Cluster 1 represents the zipcodes with low average price.
-* Cluster 2 represents the zipcodes with low average price.
+* Cluster 2 represents the zipcodes with medium average price.
-* Cluster 3 represents the zipcodes with low average price.
+* Cluster 3 represents the zipcodes with high average price.

 ```python
 X = realstate_grouped[['price_per_sqft']].values